-Certain affiliates of the underwriters are lenders and agents under the March 2012 Credit Agreement and the New Credit Agreement.
+Certain affiliates of the underwriters are lenders and agents under the 2012 Credit Agreement and the 2015 Revolving Credit Agreement.
 Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
 They have received, or may in the future receive, customary fees and commissions for these transactions.

 In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
-The underwriters and their affiliates may hold positions in our 5.95% Senior Notes due 2013 and our 8.625% Senior Notes due 2013 and, to the extent they hold any such notes, they may receive a portion of the proceeds from this offering.
+An affiliate of J.P.
+Morgan Securities LLC owns approximately 7.8% of our 7.80% Series F Cumulative Redeemable Preferred Stock.
+In addition, certain of the underwriters and/or their affiliates may hold a portion of our 3.875% Senior Notes due July 1, 2016, and affiliates of certain of the underwriters are lenders under the 2015 Revolving Credit Agreement.
+Accordingly, such underwriters and/or their affiliates will receive a portion of the proceeds from this offering upon the redemption and repayment of our 3.875% Senior Notes due July 1, 2016 and the repayment of a portion of the indebtedness outstanding under the 2015 Revolving Credit Agreement.